 Howe’s Healthy Menu

-Beet salad with fennel, lemongrass, watercress, cilantro, tangerines and tangerine vinaigrette, topped with a medallion of
+Beet salad with fennel, lemongrass, watercress, cilantro, tangerines and tangerine vinaigrette, topped with a medallion of California goat cheese mixed with Meyer lemons and chives.

 Fresh wahoo with baby bok choy, sautéed cremini mushrooms and watermelon radish “ceviche.”